Mr-Smyth/circles/docs/Testing.md

     *  Page rendered as expected
     * I was forced to enter the required information.
     * Trailing Whitespace was ignored on form submission.
-    * Entering a name not in the DB, resulted in a creation of new child.
+    * Entering a name not in the DB, resulted in the creation of a new child.
-    * Entering a name in the DB, resulted in correct linking of that person, as child to parents and sibling to other children.
+    * Entering a name in the DB, resulted in incorrect linking of that person, as a child to parents and sibling to other children.
 <br>

 * :hammer: TEST:
     * Checked the remove children feature in assign children
 * :clipboard: RESULT:
-    *  I was able to remove any child i clicked on.
+    *  I was able to remove any child I clicked on.
     * I was returned to assign children page correctly.
-    * all pages rendered as expected, with desired amount of information.
+    * all pages rendered as expected, with the desired amount of information.

 </details>